Occala/netcode.notes/NetworkedConveyorOres/README.md

-I decided that I'd try to network the spawn events only, run the objects on the belts locally across all clients, but realtime network them if they're doing something important
+I decided that I'd try to network the spawn events only, run the objects on the belts locally across all clients, but realtime network them if they're doing something important.
 "something important" in this case, is if they're picked up

 So let's try: